-As egg whites were used to clarify Bordeaux wines, the local nuns of the Couvent des Annonciades saved the yolks and with them invented canelas in the 18th century.
-As Bordeaux was a major port, rum just happened to be handy, along with exotic vanilla.
-Over the years these vanilla and rum cakes took on various different looks and names around the Aquitaine region, such as canole and canauliers.
+As egg whites were used to clarify French Bordeaux wines, the local nuns of the Couvent des Annonciades saved the yolks and with them invented canelas in the 18th century.
+Since Bordeaux was a major port, rum just happened to be handy, along with tropical vanilla.

-Canelé or Cannelé?
+Is it Canelé or Cannelé?

 Apparently, as of 1985, one 'n' was officially dropped by the Confrérie de Canelés de Bordeaux (Brotherhood of Canelés).
 Don't you love how there's a formal protective clan for these French cakes?